Dancer, choreographer, pedagogue and author, exploring the body as a living archive of memory, presence, and human experience.

 He is also the author of two books: The Living Archive and The Illiterate Body, which together form a profound inquiry into embodied memory, kinesthetic literacy, and the intelligence of the moving body.

 A spiritual gathering rooted in Sufi tradition.
-Direction by Fadhel EL Jaziri.
-Through repetition, voice, and breath, the performance guides performers and audience toward wajd, a profound spiritual ecstasy.
-34 years on stage.
+Through repetition, voice, and breath, guiding performers and audience toward wajd — a profound spiritual ecstasy.

-Watch ↗Reconstructing Bedouin wedding ceremonies from different regions of Tunisia through a contemporary lens.
-Over 100 participants.
-Presented at the Festival de Carthage.
-Co-choreography with Malek Sebai.
+Reconstructing Bedouin wedding ceremonies from Tunisia through a contemporary lens.
+Over 100 participants at the Festival de Carthage.

-Watch ↗An exploration of liminality, the disorientation of the in-between.
-The dancers paint a landscape of desolation inspired by the feeling of not belonging, while expressing a deep need for freedom and fulfilment.
+An exploration of liminality — the disorientation of the in-between, painting a landscape of desolation and a deep need for freedom.

-Watch ↗A duet exploring the urgency of real human connection.
-Created with American dancer Alysia Forte following a New York residency.
+A duet exploring real human connection with American dancer Alysia Forte.
 A physical conversation about coexistence.
 Premiered December 2018, New York.

-Watch ↗The journey everyone takes from a starting point toward another state of life, through internal conflict, descent into the self, and the deep struggle that leaves behind unexpected emotional and psychological responses.
+The journey from a starting point toward another state of life — through internal conflict, descent into the self, and unexpected emotional responses.

-Watch ↗A collaborative duet with Filipino-American choreographer Benny Royce Royon, born from DanceMotion USA.
-Performed in Tunis and New York, exploring conflict, resolution, and a shared movement vocabulary between two cultures.
+A collaborative duet with Benny Royce Royon born from DanceMotion USA, exploring conflict, resolution, and a shared movement vocabulary between two cultures.

-Watch ↗A visceral journey into the space between what we are taught to be and who we truly are.
-The existential paradox between social codes and the pursuit of self-knowledge, touching identity, sexuality, and masculine codes.
+A visceral journey into the space between what we are taught to be and who we truly are — touching identity, sexuality, and masculine codes.

-Press ↗Three dancers in a space of tension, a triangle of bodies exploring the fragile line between the inner world and external reality.
-A living theorem: the self, the superego, and the other.
-The stage as a space of unanswered questions.
+Three dancers — a triangle of bodies exploring the fragile line between inner world and external reality.
+The self, the superego, and the other.

 A poetic reflection on how the body remembers.
 Through movement, memory, and emotion, this meditative book explores the body as a living vessel of presence and transformation, inviting readers to rediscover the quiet intelligence of the moving body.